Martha Stewart: Later career

 In 1990, Stewart signed with Time Publishing Ventures to develop a new magazine, Martha Stewart Living, for which Stewart would serve as editor-in-chief.
 The first issue was released in late 1990 with an initial rate base of 250,000.
 Circulation would peak in 2002 at more than 2 million copies per issue.

 In 1993, Stewart began a weekly half-hour television program, also called Martha Stewart Living, based on her magazine.
 The show expanded to weekdays in 1997 and later to a full hour show in 1999 with half-hour episodes on weekends, and ran until 2004.
 Stewart also became a frequent contributor to NBC's Today Show and later to CBS's The Early Show, and starred in several prime time holiday specials on the CBS network.

 On the cover of their May 1995 issue, New York Magazine declared Stewart "the definitive American woman of our time".

+In 2019, it was reported that Stewart was entering the cannabis industry with her own brand.